pingcap/docs-cn/develop/dev-guide-tidb-crud-sql.md

 ## Before you start

 Please make sure you are connected to a TiDB cluster.
-If not, refer to [Build a TiDB Cluster in TiDB Cloud (Serverless Tier)](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-serverless-tier-cluster) to create a Serverless Tier cluster.
+If not, refer to [Build a TiDB Serverless Cluster](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-tidb-serverless-cluster) to create a TiDB Serverless cluster.

 ## Explore SQL with TiDB